On the heels of a statement win and a heartbreaking loss, Northwest women’s basketball is looking to start its MIAA schedule on the right foot.

 “I just think, with our freshmen coming along, just our size, we’re much better rebounding team,” Meyer said.
 “With all of our returners, just how good they are, individually, it’s a different team.
 We know we’ve still got a ways to go to get to where we want to be, but we’re in a much better position.”

 The Bearcats focus ahead of the matchups with Lincoln and Central, Meyer said, is to execute better offensively.
-With the senior guard Mallory McConkey absent due to injury with an uncertain timetable to return, the offense has ran almost exclusively through another senior guard in Kendey Eaton.
+With the junior guard Mallory McConkey absent due to injury with an uncertain timetable to return, the offense has ran almost exclusively through another senior guard in Kendey Eaton.

 Eaton averages 16.3 points per contest while shooting 39%.
 The best offense for Northwest, Meyer said, is through Eaton, which can at times be problematic.